 Making a custom projector screen yourself is completely achievable.
 Building your screen is like creating an artist’s canvas, it’s a blank slate.
 Making it stand or hang up any way you want is an art form anyone can perfect with Carl’s Place.
 We’re a team of DIY experts and we have you covered as you make your big screen dreams come true.

-We’re here for you whether you’re screening (your!) movies in your basement, creating a game room you’ll practically live in (no judgment here!), making an affordable screen for the congregation, or a large portable backyard screen for an event.
+We’re here for you whether you’re screening (your!) movies in your basement, creating a game room you’ll practically live in (no judgment here!), making an affordable DIY projector screen for the congregation at church, or a large portable backyard screen for an event.

 You’ve come to the right place.
 Get started on the right foot by reading how to make a projector screen for your specific needs.